taxinatra/Sketchy/README.md

-Pictionary
+Sketchy
 ==========
-Make others guess what you have drawn.
+Make others guess what you have sketched.

 What's Happening?
 -----------------